• Skip to primary navigation

 Tent the stuffed tomatoes and bake at 325 degrees for 15 minutes.
 Then remove the foil and continue to bake for an additional 20 – 25 minutes, until the cheese has melted and the tomatoes are beginning to wrinkle at the top.

-How to Serve These easy Stuffed Tomatoes?
+How to Serve These Easy Stuffed Tomatoes?

 These Baked Tomatoes are best served hot out of the oven so the cheese stays hot and melty.
 They are seriously juicy and once you cut into them they will run everywhere 🙂 Serve with extra grated parmesan on top!